Hepatitis B vaccine - Parent information

 What is anaphylaxis?

-It is safe for your child to receive another course of hepatitis B vaccine.
+It is safe for your child to get another course of hepatitis B vaccine.

-Who can consent to vaccination and can consent be withdrawn?
+Who can give consent, and can it be withdrawn?

-How can I access a record of the vaccinations?
+How can I access a record of my child’s vaccinations?

 What will happen to my child’s information?

-The information you provide on the Consent Form is subject to strict confidentiality and privacy protections contained in NSW and Commonwealth legislation (see the enclosed Privacy Statement).
-The information will be entered into a NSW Health immunisation register and then uploaded to the Australian Immunisation Register (AIR) so it can be linked to your child’s existing immunisation history and viewed on MyGov.
+The information on the Consent Form is private and protected by law.
+It will be added to the NSW Health immunisation register and linked to the AIR so it can be viewed on MyGov.

 Where can I find more information about school vaccination?